Professor-Redwood-Team/Professor-Redwood/README.md

+### Summary ###
+Professor Redwood has arrived from the California Bay Area.
+He will help you run your local discord communities for Pokemon GO.
+See our bot in action on the SF PoGo Raids Meetup https://discord.gg/9MJdRZm

+### Who do I talk to? ###
+Please contact us on our discord 666theguy and plangslammer.

+### How do I contribute? ###
+Coming soon.

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-### Who do I talk to? ###
-666theguy and plangslammer

-* Summary of set up
-Set up your Discord:
+To run this bot you will need a ES6 node environment.
+The bot currently does not have database functions.

 1) Create a role called mod and give it the following privileges:
 - Display role members separately from online members
 - Manage Roles